 A spa weekend is a treat for your palate, too.
-The resort has eight dining options, from casual to gourmet, but the elegant Carolina Dining Room's Southern-style breakfast buffet is a longtime favorite of Pinehurst guests.
-Converse with companions and listen to gentle piano music while you enjoy hearty offerings, such as biscuits and gravy and made-to-order omelets; sweet treats, including waffles, French toast and pastries; and lighter fare such as yogurt, granola and fresh fruit.
+The resort has 10 dining options, from casual to gourmet, but the elegant Carolina Dining Room's Southern-style breakfast buffet is a longtime favorite of Pinehurst guests.
+Converse with companions and listen to gentle piano music while you enjoy hearty offerings.

 It won’t be easy to leave the resort’s comforts, but make time to experience all this charming area of North Carolina offers.
 The guided walking tour of Pinehurst, which mimics quaint New England villages, starts at one of the resort’s lodging options, The Carolina Hotel, and follows the streets designed by Frederick Law Olmstead, the landscape architect behind New York City’s Central Park.
 It pauses at points of importance such as The Holly Inn, the village’s first hotel.
 History buffs will want to linger at Tufts Archives inside Given Memorial Library.
 Its photo and artifact collection dates to Pinehurst’s 1895 founding.
 Original course sketches by Donald Ross, the legendary golf-course designer responsible for the resort’s famous Pinehurst No. 2, are some of its most-prized possessions.